What Explains Gender Gap in Unpaid Household and Care Work in India?: Results

-We have incorporated the monthly per capita expenditure as a proxy for household income in our regression model.
-Increasing income is associated with decreasing amount of time devoted by females to unpaid household and care work \citep{bertrand2015gender, menta2021boys}.
+We have incorporated the monthly per capita expenditure (MPCE) as a proxy for household income in our regression model.
 Women belonging to the fifth quintile, the top twenty per cent of income, devoted 17 minutes less to unpaid household work than the women from our reference category (the first quintile, the bottom twenty per cent).
 Outsourcing of routine unpaid household work such as washing clothes, sweeping floor and cooking, substantially reduces the time devoted by women to unpaid household work.
 For instance, a woman spends 51 minutes in unpaid household work in the household where the floor is swept manually compared to women in households where sweeping is outsourced.
 The outsourcing of routine household work is more significant for women than for men.
 Household infrastructure such as washing machine and LPG stove are crucial predictors of the amount of time spent in unpaid household work by women in India.
 Women with access to these durable goods in their households tend to spend less time on unpaid household work in India.

 The specification including household fixed effect shows a slightly lower gender difference in unpaid household work and care work per day than other specifications.
-However, the overall pattern of household fixed effect specification Estimates in Panel A of Table 4 and Table 5 is similar to Panel B in Table 4 and Table 5, and the results do not alter much. \includepdf[page={1,2,3}]{Table_5.pdf}
+However, the overall pattern of household fixed effect specification estimates in Panel A of Table 4 and Table 5 is similar to Panel B in Table 4 and Table 5, and the results do not alter much.